 Demand for these services is growing — mainly because of an aging population.
 More and more baby boomers are becoming susceptible to age-related eye diseases such as cataracts, glaucoma and macular degeneration, Fraunfelder said.
 Additionally, new assisted-living facilities in Columbia are attracting a large number of retirees.

-Although many of Fraunfelder’s recruits will benefit an aging patient population, he also notes another important regional need: a pediatric ophthalmologist.
-Among Fraunfelder’s many recruits is Mohannad Al-Samarraie, MD, who recently joined the pediatric ophthalmology clinic — the only clinic of its kind in the region.
+Although many of Fraunfelder’s recruits will benefit an aging patient population, he also notes another important regional need: pediatric ophthalmologists.
+Among Fraunfelder’s many recruits are Mohannad Al-Samarraie, MD, and Maggie Cardonell, MD, who joined the pediatric ophthalmology clinic — the only clinic of its kind in the region.

-Al-Samarraie specializes in surgery to correct amblyopia, or lazy eye.
-In addition to being able to provide routine care for conditions such as pediatric cataracts, glaucoma, retinopathy of prematurity (ROP), and strabismus or crossed eyes, Al-Samarraie also performs surgical procedures.
-This means pediatric patients don’t have to travel hundreds of miles to get surgery, and they can be treated by one doctor in a location close to home.
+Al-Samarraie and Cardonell specialize in surgery to correct amblyopia, or lazy eye.
+In addition to being able to provide routine care for conditions such as pediatric cataracts, glaucoma, retinopathy of prematurity (ROP), and strabismus or crossed eyes, both also performs surgical procedures.
+This means pediatric patients don’t have to travel hundreds of miles to get surgery, and they can be treated by our doctors in a location close to home.

 “As one of the largest eye departments in the state, we are excited to add these physicians to our team so we can better meet the needs of our patients,” said Fraunfelder.